Ancurio/mkxp/README.md

 mkxp reads configuration data from the file "mkxp.conf".
 The format is ini-style.
 Do *not* use quotes around file paths (spaces won't break).
 Lines starting with '#' are comments.
 See 'mkxp.conf.sample' for a list of accepted entries.

+All option entries can alternatively be specified as command line options.
+Any options that are not arrays (eg. RTP paths) specified as command line options will override entries in mkxp.conf.
+Note that you will have to wrap values containing spaces in quotes (unlike in mkxp.conf).

+The syntax is: `--<option>=<value>`

+Example: `./mkxp --gameFolder="my game" --vsync=true --fixedFramerate=60`

 ## Midi music (*ALPHA STATUS*)

 mkxp doesn't come with a soundfont by default, so you will have to supply it yourself (set its path in the config).
 Playback has been tested and should work reasonably well with all RTP assets.